dat-ecosystem-archive/node-dat-archive/README.md

 ### Differences from Browser API

  - This module adds the `localPath` parameter to `new DatArchive` and `DatArchive.create`.
 Use the `localPath` to specify where the data for the archive should be stored.
+If not provided, the archive will be stored in memory.
  - This module does not include `DatArchive.fork`.
  - This module does not include `DatArchive.selectArchive`.
  - `archive.getInfo()` does not give a valid `mtime`, `metaSize`, or `stagingSize`